Treatment choices for endometrial cancer, by stage

 An endometrial cancer is stage I if the cancer is limited to the body of the uterus and has not spread to lymph nodes or distant sites.
-If the tumor is endometrioid, standard treatment includes surgery to remove and stage the cancer (see above).
-The tissues removed at surgery are examined under a microscope in a lab to see how far the cancer has spread.
-This decides the stage of the cancer and what treatment is needed after surgery.
 Surgery and other treatment often differ for cancers that aren't endometrioid.
 These cancers are discussed separately in this section.

-In stage IA, the cancer has grown less than halfway into the myometrium.
-Many of these can be observed without further treatment after surgery.
-For high grade tumors, doctors are more likely to recommend radiation after surgery.
+Stage I cancers that have been staged with surgery may not need any further treatment.
+For some patients, especially those with higher grade tumors, doctors are more likely to recommend radiation after surgery.
 Either vaginal brachytherapy (VB), pelvic radiation, or both can be used.

 Some younger women with early endometrial cancer may have the uterus removed without removing the ovaries.
 Although this does increase the chance that the cancer will come back, it doesn’t make it more likely that you will die from your cancer.
 This may be something that you want to discuss with your doctor.

-Women who cannot have surgery because of other medical problems are often treated with radiation alone.
+Women who cannot have surgery because of other medical problems or who are frail due to age are often treated with radiation alone.

-When a cancer is stage II, it has spread to the connective tissue of the cervix but still has not grown outside of the uterus.
 One treatment option is to have surgery first, possibly followed by radiation therapy.
-The surgery would include a radical hysterectomy (discussed in the “Surgery for endometrial cancer” section), bilateral salpingo-oophorectomy (BSO), and pelvic and para-aortic lymph node dissection (LND) or sampling.
+The surgery would include a radical hysterectomy (the entire uterus, the tissues next to the uterus, and the upper part of the vagina are all removed), removal of both fallopian tubes and ovaries (BSO), and pelvic and para-aortic lymph node dissection (LND) or sampling.
 Radiation therapy, often including both vaginal brachytherapy and external pelvic radiation may be given after the patient has recovered from surgery.
 The other option is to give the radiation therapy first, followed by a simple hysterectomy, BSO, and possible LND or lymph node sampling.

 The lymph nodes that have been removed are checked for cancer cells.
-If lymph nodes show cancer, then the cancer is not really a stage II – it is a stage IIIC.
+If lymph nodes show cancer, then the cancer is not really a stage II – it’s a stage IIIC.

 In some cases, a woman with early stage endometrial cancer might be too frail or ill from other diseases to safely have surgery.
 These women are treated with radiation therapy alone.

-For women with high-grade cancers, such as papillary serous carcinoma or clear cell carcinoma, the surgery may include omentectomy and peritoneal biopsies in addition to the TH/BSO, pelvic and para-aortic lymph node dissections, and pelvic washings.
-After surgery, chemotherapy, radiation therapy, or both may be given to help keep the cancer from coming back.
-The chemotherapy usually includes the drugs carboplatin and paclitaxel or possibly cisplatin and doxorubicin.
+For women with high-grade cancers, such as papillary serous carcinoma or clear cell carcinoma, the surgery may include omentectomy and peritoneal biopsies in addition to the total hysterectomy, removal of both fallopian tubes and ovaries, pelvic and para-aortic lymph node dissections, and pelvic washings.
+After surgery, chemo, radiation therapy, or both may be given to help keep the cancer from coming back.
+The chemo usually includes the drugs carboplatin and paclitaxel or possibly cisplatin and doxorubicin.

-Someone with a Stage II uterine carcinosarcoma often has the same type of surgery that is used for a high-grade cancer.
-After surgery, radiation, chemotherapy, or both may be used.
-The chemotherapy often includes paclitaxel and carboplatin but may instead include ifosfamide, along with paclitaxel or cisplatin.
+Someone with a stage II uterine carcinosarcoma often has the same type of surgery that’s used for a high-grade cancer.
+After surgery, radiation, chemo, or both may be used.
+The chemo often includes paclitaxel and carboplatin but may instead include ifosfamide, along with paclitaxel or cisplatin.

-Stage III cancers have spread outside of the uterus.
+Stage III endometrial cancers have spread outside of the uterus.

-If the surgeon thinks that all visible cancer can be removed, a hysterectomy with bilateral salpingo-oophorectomy (BSO) is done.
-Sometimes patients with stage III cancers require a radical hysterectomy.
-A pelvic and para-aortic lymph node dissection may also occur.
-Pelvic washings will be obtained and the omentum may be removed.
-Some doctors will try to remove any remaining cancer (debulking), but doing this hasn't been proven to help patients live longer.
+If the surgeon thinks that all visible cancer can be removed, a hysterectomy is done and both ovaries and fallopian tubes are removed.
+Sometimes women with stage III cancers need a radical hysterectomy.
+A pelvic and para-aortic lymph node dissection may also be done.
+Pelvic washings will be done and the omentum may be removed.
+Some doctors will try to remove any remaining cancer (debulking), but it isn’t clear that this will help patients live longer.

 If tests done before surgery reveal that the cancer has spread too far to be removed completely, radiation therapy may rarely be given before any surgery.
 The radiation may shrink the tumor enough to make surgery an option.

 Stage IIIA: A cancer is considered stage IIIA when it has spread to the tissue covering the uterus (the serosa) or to other tissues in the pelvis like the fallopian tubes or the ovaries (the adnexa).
-When this occurs, treatment after surgery may include chemotherapy, radiation, or a combination of both.
+For these cancers, treatment after surgery may include chemo, radiation, or a combination of both.
 Radiation is given to the pelvis or to both the abdomen and the pelvis.
 Sometimes vaginal brachytherapy is used as well.

 Stage IIIB: In this stage, the cancer has spread to the vagina.
-After surgery, stage IIIB may be treated with chemotherapy and/or radiation.
+After surgery, stage IIIB may be treated with chemo and/or radiation.

-For women with high-grade cancers, such as papillary serous carcinoma or clear cell carcinoma, the surgery may include omentectomy and peritoneal biopsies in addition to the TH/BSO, pelvic and para-aortic lymph node dissections, and pelvic washings.
-After surgery, chemotherapy, radiation therapy, or both may be given to help keep the cancer from coming back.
-The chemotherapy usually includes the drugs carboplatin and paclitaxel or cisplatin and doxorubicin.
+For women with high-grade cancers, such as papillary serous carcinoma or clear cell carcinoma, the surgery may include omentectomy and peritoneal biopsies in addition to the total hysterectomy, removal of both ovaries and fallopian tubes, pelvic and para-aortic lymph node dissections, and pelvic washings.
+After surgery, chemo, radiation therapy, or both may be given to help keep the cancer from coming back.
+The chemo usually includes the drugs carboplatin and paclitaxel or cisplatin and doxorubicin.

-Someone with a Stage III uterine carcinosarcoma often has the same type of surgery that is used for a high-grade cancer.
-After surgery, radiation, chemotherapy, or both may be used.
-The chemotherapy often includes the drug paclitaxel and carboplatin, but ifosfamide, along with paclitaxel or cisplatin may be used.
+Women with stage III uterine carcinosarcoma often have the same type of surgery that’s used for a high-grade cancer.
+After surgery, radiation, chemo, or both may be used.
+The chemo often includes the drug paclitaxel and carboplatin, but ifosfamide, along with paclitaxel or cisplatin may be used.

-Stage IVA: These cancers have grown inside the bladder or bowel.
+Stage IVA: These endometrial cancers have grown inside the bladder or bowel.

-Stage IVB: These cancers have spread to lymph nodes outside of the pelvis or para-aortic area.
-This stage also includes cancers that have spread to the liver, lungs, omentum or other organs.
+Stage IVB: These endometrial cancers have spread to lymph nodes outside the pelvis or para-aortic area.
+This stage also includes cancers that have spread to the liver, lungs, omentum, or other organs.

-Combinations of chemotherapy drugs may help for a time in some women with advanced endometrial cancer.
-The drugs used most often are paclitaxel (Taxol®) doxorubicin (Adriamycin®), and either carboplatin or cisplatin.
+Combinations of chemo drugs may help some women with advanced endometrial cancer for a time.
+The drugs used most often are paclitaxel, doxorubicin, and either carboplatin or cisplatin.
 These drugs are often used together in combination.
-Stage IV carcinosarcoma is often treated with similar chemotherapy.
+Stage IV carcinosarcoma is often treated with similar chemo.
 Cisplatin, ifosfamide, and paclitaxel may also be combined.
 Women with stage IV endometrial cancer should consider taking part in clinical trials of chemotherapy or other new treatments.

 Recurrent endometrial cancer